Table of Contents

 This gets all of your muscles ready for a deep tissue massage by loosening any knots.

 The more massage options that a massage chair has, the more expensive it generally is.
-Have a think about what parts of your body you want massaged the most and select the chair that will target these areas the best.
+Think about what parts of your body you want to massage the most and select the chair that will target these areas the best.

 Combining heat with massage helps loosen those muscles to increase flexibility while reducing pain.

 Most quality massage chairs include some form of heat, either for lower back pain or full-body therapy.

 I recommend getting a heat option if you can, particularly for those who suffer from stiff joints.